Complications linked to diabetes may include:

 Check your feet every day for even minor cuts or blisters.

-Take medicines as prescribed for good blood pressure and cholesterol control.
-Don't take pain medicines that can harm your kidneys.
+Take medicines as prescribed to control high blood pressure and cholesterol.
+Talk with your healthcare provide to be sure you are not taking medicines that can harm your kidneys.